agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 ![History](./images/history.jpg)

-Upload the lab data below via the **Upload Data** tool's *Paste/Fetch* option:.
-You have two options:
+Upload the lab data below via the **Upload Data** tool's *Paste/Fetch* option.
+There are two ways you can do this:
 * Download the two files below and then upload them to Galaxy (very slow)
 * Use the URLs from the files below (recommended, fast)